lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say_checklist.md

 - We'll show you how to pull and view data here.
 It will be stored and saved back to the secure site, so that you can protect patient PHI just as you do in all your work.
 - [ ] Select the "Data UI" and then "Clinic Selections" tab.

-## To create a personal data UI bookmark, go through Steps #2-4.
-We will show you the steps but you already have a prepped data UI bookmark for today's session.
+## To make selections & view data for your Team, go through Steps #2-4.
+We will show you the steps but your Team's Clinics have been bookmarked for today's session.

 ### 2. Your Team Data
 - [ ] To navigate to our bookmarks, click on the bookmark icon in the upper right hand in the top of the grey header.